National Tattoo Day - July 17

 National Tattoo Day

-• The first electric tattoo machine was patented in 1891 by Samuel O’Reilly.
+• The first electric tattoo machine in the United States was patented in 1891 by Samuel O’Reilly.

 National Tattoo Day is observed on July 17 each year.